Nolonar/HSLU_StellarAI/video_frame_extraction/README.md

 Shoot videos, extract frames, train your Machine Learning model.

 ###Install

 - Download FFMPEG (https://ffmpeg.org/download.html)
-- Extract /bin/ffmpeg.exe (you don't need the rest)
+- Extract /bin/ffmpeg.exe (you don't need the rest) to the same folder as extractor.bat

 ###Run

-- Open cmd prompt where you extracted ffmpeg.exe
-- > .\ffmpeg -i IMG_0066.MOV -r 60/1 $filename%04d.jpg
-    - IMG_0066.MOV: name of video file
+- Drag & drop video files on extractor.bat file
+    - The script will create a folder named after the video
+    - The folder will be in the same location as the video
+    - The images will be extracted to that folder

+###Config

+- The script can not be configured, so it must be edited instead
+- Look for the line that contains "ffmpeg"
+    - -r: framerate
-    - 60/1: 1 second of video = 60 images
+        - 60/1 -> 1 second of video produces 60 frames
-    - %04d: uses 4 numbers for file name, appends 0s in front
+    - %%04d: How the frames will be named -> 4 numbers with leading zeroes